Toreon Office | Grotehondstraat 44 1/1 - 2018 Antwerpen | +32 3 369 33 96

 Description

-This introduction to threat modeling gives the participants a high-level primer on the core concepts of threat modeling.
-Participants interested in deepening their knowledge on the topic can enrol in our Threat Modeling Practitioner course.
+This introduction to threat modeling gives the participants a high-level primer on the core concepts of threat modeling, using group exercises to get the participants some hands‑on practice.
+Participants interested in deepening their knowledge on the topic can enroll in our Threat Modeling Practitioner course.

 Target Audience